If you like to cook or bake, then you may have heard of Pampered Chef.

 Low commissions– As mentioned on other MLM review posts, commissions that are 30% or below make it more challenging for the consultant to earn a viable full-time or even part-time income because it is difficult to launch effective promos or product discounts.
 As such, one has no real advantage against the glut of other Pampered Chef consultants, or even other third-party kitchenware companies.

 Market saturation– Pampered Chef products are offered on Amazon, on eBay, and on many other websites set up by consultants- so why is anyone going to pick you out of this crowd of established sellers?
-Furthermore, consultants who have leftover inventory and just want to leave the business often post their wares online, and at a significant discount, compared to the actual retail cost of those items.
+Furthermore, consultants who have leftover inventory and just want to leave the business often post their wares online.
+These can be found at a significant discount, compared to the actual retail cost of those items.

 Party costs- Eating and cooking are sensory experiences that cannot be fully enjoyed just by going to a computer and landing on a social media page.
 To truly make the bucks in this business, you will need to host actual home parties and, preferably, cooking demonstrations.
 Such events will not be cheap, and they will certainly not take up the few hours per week that are advertised on the Pampered Chef website.